-The Siberian Husky is an ancient dog breed who goes back thousands of years.
-He was first bred in Siberia, Russia, to be a sled puller to transport goods and people across vast expanses of icy land.
+The Siberian Husky is an ancient dog breed that goes back thousands of years.
+He was first bred in Siberia, Russia, to be a sled puller to transport goods and people across vast expanses of the icy land.
 After a hard day’s work, he was also welcomed into the family home to keep his family company.

 The Goldens are slightly heavier, weighing between 55 and 75 pounds in weight.
 The Siberian Husky is leaner and weighs between 35 and 65 pounds.

 Their coats are both thick to keep them warm and double-layered as a weather-resistant shield.
 The Golden Retriever’s coat is longer and silkier, with feathering fur around his neck, ears, belly, and tail.
 The Husky’s coat is a little fluffier and thicker.

 The Golden Retriever sports his famous golden color, ranging from almost white to golden red, which is solid across his body.
 The Husky has a lot more color variation, markings, and facial masks.
 He can be gray, red, brown, black, white, or a mixture of them all, with or without markings or facial masks.

 The Husky is also famous for his bright blue eyes, or different colored ones.
 In contrast, the Golden Retriever favors dark brown eye colors.
 Goldens are known for their graceful exterior, and the Siberian Husky is known for his striking appearance.

 Golden Retrievers are fun and friendly.
 Many think of them as the ideal family dog.
 He is sociable and affectionate.
 He’s also not too in your face or flamboyant.
 Goldens are loyal and devoted and know when to behave and when to chill.
 He is adaptable to the needs and emotions of his human family, especially compared to the Husky.